Gourav-Sedhai/TF-Classificaion-and-Regression/README.md

 # TF-Classificaion-and-Regression
-Example on tensorflow classification and regression.
+Example on Tensorflow Classification and Regression.